Characterisation of chaos in meteoroid streams. Application to the Geminids: Results

 Using our method and in the specific case where the effect of NGFs is negligible, we are able to replicate the findings of \cite{Ryabova_2022}, but we also find additional information on the effect of MMR.
 This validates our approach.
 In Figs. \ref{fig:reso_BIN10100_IC2_venus} and \ref{fig:reso_BIN10100_IC2}, we can also see the effect of eccentricity.
 At low eccentricity, the particles cannot meet with the Earth or Venus.
 At higher eccentricity, they are able to meet with the Earth and their chaoticity rises.
 At even higher eccentricity, the particles can also meet with Venus, and this is where the OFLI reaches its highest value.

-We interpret this as finding the lower bound in eccentricity for the Geminid meteor shower: meteoroids with an initial eccentricity too low will never meet with the Earth and thus are not part of the shower.
-This allows us to check the data we already have on Geminids: particles whose eccentricity is too low are probably contaminant from other dynamical origin.
+We interpret this as finding the lower bound in eccentricity for the Geminid meteor shower: meteoroids with too low an initial eccentricity will never meet with the Earth and are therefore not part of the shower.
+This allows us to check the data we already have on Geminids: particles whose eccentricity is too low are probably contaminants from another dynamical origin.